richardmleggett/MARTi/docs/source/installation.rst

 * MinKNOWRunDirectory - the location of the directory containing read data for runs to be analysed by MARTi.
 The data for each run within the MinKNOWRunDirectory should be in the MinKNOW output directory format.
 For example, if your MinKNOWRunDirectory is set to the following: ``/Users/peeln/Documents/minknow`` and you want to analyse a run called ``Flongle_run_11102022`` then the full path to the pass read data for that sample should look something like this: ``/Users/peeln/Documents/minknow/Flongle_run_11102022/Flongle_run_11102022/20221011_1041_X2_AMT909_e26da2dd/fastq_pass``
 * MARTiSampleDirectory - the location of a directory that contains MARTi output data.
 The MARTi GUI will monitor this directory for results to display.
-* BlastDatabaseDirectory - the location of a directory containing blast databases.
 * TaxonomyDirectory - the location of NCBI taxonomy data (i.e. the directory containing nodes.dmp and names.dmp).

 Then install the GUI server dependencies by running the following command from inside the gui/UI/ directory (e.g. ``cd gui/UI``) :